Tell me more ×

 Is there a good way to ensure that my information only goes where I want it to go?

 Most PDF viewers, Adobe Reader included have Note tools for readers to attach notes to a document.
-I find the "i want to add notes" excuse tiresome. – maple_shaft May 2 '12 at 15:09
+I find the "i want to add notes" excuse tiresome.
+May 2, 2012 at 15:09

 Actually the issue of double representation may be far worse that 'it looks bad'.
-The 3rd party agency that submitted your resume may even sue the employer if they hire you directly laying a claim that the employer first discovered you from the agency submission, so the potential employer may opt not to not even call you at all. – Remus Rusanu May 2 '12 at 23:57
+The 3rd party agency that submitted your resume may even sue the employer if they hire you directly laying a claim that the employer first discovered you from the agency submission, so the potential employer may opt not to not even call you at all.
+May 2, 2012 at 23:57

 I addressed this 8 years ago by ditching the Word Resume.